neuefische/wd-flipped-classroom-curriculum/README.md

 #### In Session Guides

-- (mis-)use `code`-blocks to highlight important words
+- Be as descriptive as possible: write down **everything you would say** to explain the topic.
+- 🚫 "Explain `fetch()`." is **not enough**: coaches should have all relevant facts at their hand without further looking up.
+- Use code block only for code.
-- use the schedule at the beginning of the file to describe the course of the session, e.g.
+- Use the schedule at the beginning of the file to describe the course of the session, e.g.
   - 45 min session / 90 min active learning / 30 min recap
   - 30 min object session / 45 min object exercises / 30 min array session / 45 min array exercises
     / 15 min recap